 The Spring Grove Area School District takes part in the National School Meal Program and nutritious meals are served every school day.
 Local fresh fruits and vegetables are served daily from various local vendors.
 Milk choices are served with every meal.

 MEAL PRICES & PAYMENTEach student has a personal account in the point of sale system used by the Nutrition Services Department.
-Payments can be made with cash at the service line, by sending a check to the District, or by using the online payment system.Checks are encouraged and should be made payable to the SGASD CAFE Fund which can be submitted to your child's school cafeteria or the school's office.
+Payments can be made with cash at the service line, by sending a check payable to SGASD Cafe Fund, or by using the online payment system.Checks are encouraged and should be made payable to the SGASD CAFE Fund which can be submitted to your child's school cafeteria or the school's office.
 There is a $20.00 charge for checks returned with NSF.Meals are also available for free or at a reduced price to eligible families based upon total household income and family size.
 All students are provided with an application for free and reduced-price school meals at the start of the school term.
 Families only need to fill out one application listing all students in the household.
-See the link to the LEFT to download an application.For the 2018-19 school year, the following prices will be in effect:
+See the link to the LEFT to download an application.For the 2019-20 school year, the following prices will be in effect:

 Grades K - 4: